elastic/app-search-php/README.md

 `result_fields` | https://swiftype.com/documentation/app-search/api/search/result-fields
 `group`         | https://swiftype.com/documentation/app-search/api/search/grouping

-The search response will contains at least a meta field and a results field as shown in this example:
+The search response will contains at least a meta field and a result field as shown in this example:

 ```php
 [